oneeve8/kobble-data/content/How to Pray the Rosary.md

 ::: slide
 Prayers of the Holy Rosary
 The Hail Mary:
-Hail Mary full of gra
+Hail Mary full of grace
+The lord is with thee
+Blessed art thou a